 - Repair personnel for industrial or commercial equipment

 - The worker must be entering Canada to make emergency repairs to industrial equipment or repairs to out-of-warranty equipment.
 Failure to complete these repairs could result in a disruption of employment.

 - workers who have been transferred to their company’s Canadian operations.

 - researchers, guest lecturers, visiting professors and others.

 - Co-op students

-Foreign students who are studying in Canada and who need to do co-op work placements as part of their program of study.
+- international students studying in Canada and doing co-op work placements or internships as part of their study program.

 - Religious workers

-Certain people who need to support themselves while they are in Canada for other reasons such as the refugee determination process.
+- people who need to support themselves while they are in Canada, such as those waiting on a refugee claim.